 Trigger Alarms & Present Data

-REQUIRED: Sensor Data Presentation Requirements
+REQUIRED: Device Data Presentation Requirements

 The user interface and/or alerting should cover: